-The Exchange proposes to adopt a new provision, paragraph (i), to Rule 11.17, which would provide that a series of transactions in a particular security on one or more trading days may be viewed as one event if all such transactions were effected based on the same fundamentally incorrect or grossly misinterpreted issuance information (e.g., with respect to a stock split or corporate dividend) resulting in a severe valuation error for all such transactions (the "Event").
+The Exchange proposes to adopt a new provision, paragraph (h), to Rule 11890, which would provide that a series of transactions in a particular security on one or more trading days may be viewed as one event if all such transactions were effected based on the same fundamentally incorrect or grossly misinterpreted issuance information (e.g., with respect to a stock split or corporate dividend) resulting in a severe valuation error for all such transactions (the "Event").

 As proposed, an Officer of the Exchange or senior level employee designee, acting on his or her own motion, would be required to take action to declare all transactions that occurred during the Event null and void not later than the start of trading on the day following the last transaction in the Event.
-If trading in the security is halted before the valuation error is corrected, the Officer of the Exchange or senior level employee designee would be required to take action to declare all transactions that occurred during the Event null and void prior to the resumption of trading.
-The Exchange proposes to make clear that no action can be taken pursuant to proposed paragraph (i) with respect to any transactions that have reached settlement date for the security or that result from an initial public offering of a security.
+If trading in the security is halted before the valuation error is corrected. the Officer of the Exchange or senior level employee designee would be required to take action to declare all transactions that occurred during the Event null and void prior to the resumption of trading.
+The Exchange proposes to make clear that no action can be taken pursuant to proposed paragraph (h) with respect to any transactions that have reached settlement date for the security or that result from an initial public offering of a security.
 The Exchange believes that declaring a trade null and void after settlement date would be complex to administer and unfair to the affected parties.
-The Exchange also believes that excluding IPOs from the proposed rule will ensure that transactions in a new
+The Exchange also believes that excluding IPOs from the proposed rule will ensure that transactions in a new security for which there is no benchmark information are not called into question, as it is the IPO process itself, including the extensive public disclosure associated with IPOs, that is intended to drive price formation.